 How have we impacted our community?

 Our passion for excellence in Science and Math education led us to support Bay District Schools’ annual Three River Science Fair, History Fair, and Math Counts Competition.
-In the past seven years, ReliantSouth President, Richard Dodd has spearheaded the collection of more than $100,000 in private donations in support of these academic enrichment programs.
-In 2013, some of the funds were used to provide an opportunity for seven (7) Bay County 1st and 2nd place winners in the State History Fair to travel to the National History Day Competition in Baltimore, Maryland.
+In the past ten years, ReliantSouth President, Richard Dodd has spearheaded the collection of more than $250,000 in private donations in support of these academic enrichment programs.
+In 2013 for example, some of the funds were used to provide an opportunity for seven (7) Bay County 1st and 2nd place winners in the State History Fair to travel to the National History Day Competition in Baltimore, Maryland.
 For the Science Fair, Bay District Schools sent 17 students to Lakeland, Florida to participate in the State Science Fair, and one promising Rutherford High School freshman, was then invited to enter the Intel International Science and Engineering Fair held in Phoenix, Arizona in May of 2013.

 The principals that are now ReliantSouth have always taken a strong interest in our community.
 From the August-September 2012 edition of 850: The Business Magazine of Northwest Florida regarding Richard Dodd leading the Community Partners for the Civil and Environmental Engineering program at FSU – Panama City and ultimately raising $225,000 in scholarship donations, Dr. Ken Shaw, Dean of FSU – Panama City stated: